LiskArchive/lisk-sdk/README.md

 #### Note

 * All `ENV` variables restricted with operating system constraint of `ENV` variable maximum length.
-* Comma-separated lists will replace the original config values. e.g. If you specify `LISK_PEERS`, original `peers.list` specific to the network will be replaced completely.
+* Comma-separated lists will replace the original config values. e.g. If you specify `LISK_PEERS`, original `peers.list`, which is specific to the network, will be replaced completely.

 For a more detailed understanding of configuration read this [online documentation](https://lisk.io/documentation/lisk-core/user-guide/configuration)